-How to know when Wraith's portal will disappear in Apex Legends | Dexerto.com
+How to know when Wraith's portal will disappear in Apex Legends

 However, unlike a lot of other characters, she doesn’t quite have timers or voice lines for when her abilities are set to run out.

-That can be a little annoying for Wraith’s who want to chain portals and void runs together in order to stay alive in the late game.
+That can be a little frustrating for Wraiths who want to chain portals and void runs together in order to stay alive in the late game.
 Though, if you keep your eyes trained to the screen, you can get the timings down to a tee.

 All you have to do to figure out when Wraith’s existing portal is going to disappear is to watch the charge on her ultimate.
 As Reddit user Leth34 showed, once that hits 39%, her existing portal will disappear.